pk577/AirSim/README.md

 ## How to Run

 Simply download the smoke.html file and run it in your browser!
 It is important to have javascript enabled and hardware acceleration turned on for the best performance.
+You can also run it on github by clicking [here](https://pk577.github.io/AirSim/smoke.html)